 See magnificent works of the Islamic world left behind by those passing through the Anatolian lands.

-Hagia Sophia, which is very close to the Sultanahmet tram stop, is one of the most important museums in Istanbul.
+Hagia Sophia, which is very close to the Sultanahmet tram stop, is one of the most important buildings in Istanbul.
 It was a cathedral planned by the Byzantine emperor Justinyanus in 532-57 and was converted into a mosque in 1453 when Fatih Sultan Mehmed (Mehmed the Conqueror) conquered Istanbul.

 After Hagia Sophia, go to Topkapi Palace.
 While walking to Topkapi Palace, stop by Hagia Irene, the first church of Byzantium, in the first courtyard of the Topkapi Palace.